Understanding the Vulnerability of Skeleton-based Human Activity Recognition via Black-box Attack: Related Work

-A classifier with robustness guarantee against adversarial perturbations is said to be \textit{certifiably robust}.
-Existing approaches achieve such robustness based on linear relaxations~\cite{DBLP:conf/icml/WongK18}, convex relaxations~\cite{raghunathan2018certified}, mixed-integer linear programs~\cite{DBLP:conf/iclr/TjengXT19}, Lipschitz constants~\cite{tsuzuku2018lipschitz} and so on.
-Lecuyer et al.~\cite{Lecuyer_certified} presented the first defense mechanism with robustness guarantee for randomized smoothing classifiers.
-Cohen et al.~\cite{Cohen19_ICML} employed a smoothed classifier with a tighter robustness guarantee by utilizing Neyman-Pearson lemma.

-\subsubsection{Adversarial training}
+\subsection{Adversarial Training}

 The original idea of adversarial training (AT)~\cite{szegedy_intriguing_2014} is to train classifiers with a mixture of adversarial samples and clean data, to defend against adversarial attacks.
 Goodfellow et al.~\cite{goodfellow_explainingah_2015} further extended the approach by using an attacker to generate adversarial examples during AT.
 Madry et al. ~\cite{DBLP:conf/iclr/MadryMSTV18} later redefined AT using robust optimization.
-Despite the significant progresses in AT~\cite{croce2020robustbench}, existing methods all compromise the accuracy to different extents.
-Early research~\cite{tsipras2018robustness,icml/Zhang/TRADES,su2018robustness} postulates that the trade-off between adversarial robustness and accuracy may be inherent.
+Despite the significant progresses in AT~\cite{bountakas2023defense,wang2020improving}, existing methods all compromise the accuracy to different extents.
+More importantly, the defense for skeleton-based HAR has still been largely under-explored.
+Early research~\cite{icml/Zhang/TRADES} postulates that the trade-off between adversarial robustness and accuracy may be inherent.
 However, some recent works have proven that the trade-off can be mitigated or even theoretically eliminated.
-Semi-Supervised Learning-based methods can utilize extra data~\cite{pami/Miyato_VAT,nips/CarmonRSDL19} to mitigate the problem, and infinite data will improve the trade-off~\cite{icml/RaghunathanXYDL20}.
+A series of works~\cite{DBLP:conf/icml/WangPDL0Y23,addepalli2022efficient} have demonstrated that using extra (synthesis) data can mitigate such a trade-off.
 Stutz et al.~\cite{cvpr/Stutz/onm} showed the existence of on-manifold adversarial samples, and reckon that on-manifold robustness is essentially related to the model generalization.
 Yang et al. \cite{nips/Yang} found if different classes are at least $2r$ apart, then there exists an ideal classifier which can defend against any attacks bounded by $r$ without compromising the accuracy.
+Pang et al. ~\cite{pang2022robustness} attribute the trade-off to the improper definition of robustness, hence they substitute inductive bias of local invariance with local equivariance to redefine the robust error.
+Very recently, adversarial defenses for video modality have just been attempted~\cite{lo2021defending,yang2022video}.
+In this paper, we further extend~\cite{wang_understanding_2021,diao_BASAR_2021} to propose a new on-manifold adversarial training for skeleton-based HAR.
+The results show the proposed defense can potentially truly eliminate the trade-off between robustness and accuracy for skeletal motions.